 Places are allocated according to strict criteria: looked-after children first, followed by siblings, children of staff, and then distance.
 While the school does not publish a fixed catchment map, the high demand means that the effective catchment radius can shrink significantly from year to year.
 Families living outside the immediate Cowley/East Oxford area should treat this as a competitive option rather than a guarantee.

-Parents should use the FindMySchoolMap Search to check their precise distance from the school gates compared to the last distance offered.
+Parents should use the FindMySchoolMap Search to check their precise distance from the school gates compared to the furthest distance at which a place was offered.

 Applications